icornelius/zg-syllabi/README.md

 (ZettelGeist queries have some known bugs, described in [this issue](https://github.com/ZettelGeist/zettelgeist/issues/38)).

 # Builds
+Syllabi are built with [Pandoc](https://pandoc.org/) and LaTeX.
+This is done in two steps.

-Syllabi for spring 2024 are built with [Pandoc](https://pandoc.org/) using the lua filter [`include-files`](https://github.com/pandoc/lua-filters/tree/master/include-files).
+First, atomized components are gathered into a single Markdown file, using the lua filter [`include-files`](https://github.com/pandoc/lua-filters/tree/master/include-files).
-Components for each syllabus are gathered within files tagged `0frame`.
-Each of these 'frames' also supplies a suggested Pandoc command for generating the PDF.
+This operation is done with `build-markdown.sh`, which should be run locally.
+The resulting Markdown file is read-only: editing should be done in the atomized source components.

+Second, the read-only Markdown file is converted to PDF.
+This is done with `build-pdf.sh`, which may be run locally for testing purposes.
+Deployment is done with GitHub Actions (see `.github/workflows/action.yaml`).

+The reason for the two-step build is transparency: the intermediate Markdown file provides a single plain-text document with clear version history.

 # Misc
-- `date-calculator.py` generates skeleton schedules.
+- `scripts/date-calculator.py` generates skeleton schedules.
 See the comment at the head of the file.
 - `bibliographies/` contains bibliographical details for use by Pandoc's `citeproc`
 - `config/` contains some files that control formatting.
   The Citation Style Language files control the formatting of bibliographical details.
-  `book-functions.sh`, `publishing-options.json`, and `publishing-template.md` were formerly used within the ZettelGeist publication workflow.